Is an Expensive MBA Degree Worth Your Time and Money?

 Access to an Extensive Professional Network.

 In an MBA program, you’ll get to interact with talented professionals across all fields – professors and academic staff (who are business people with managerial experience), and fellow students.
-These are great networking opportunities which will enhance your experience and business capabilities by exposing you to different cultures and points of view.
+These are great networking opportunities that will enhance your experience and business capabilities by exposing you to different cultures and points of view.

 You should make sure to utilize the networking opportunities presented during your MBA studies.
 These connections will give you a broader view of the business world.
 You’ll have a deeper understanding of international business and can make connections between seemingly unrelated global events.